terraform-ibm-modules/terraform-ibm-transit-gateway/examples/crossaccounts/README.md

 Two providers are defined for the two IBM Cloud accounts involved into the example.

-Due to a bug with provider at plan step https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4445 the approval action must be performed when the resources are already created.
-This is why the example allows to run the same template twice with the input var `run_approval` set initially to *false* to skip the ibm_tg_connection_action resource and then again setting to *true* to run the approval step.
+The approval action performed through the submodule `terraform-ibm-transit-gateway-action` can be applied in the same template and in the same session of the gateway creation: the dependency on the transit gateway ID makes it to wait for the transit gateway (along with its connections) creation before going on with the approval action.